 The narrative of Miyamoto, as the title already implies, is about Hiroshi Miyamoto.
 But while one might feel that Miyamoto’s trajectory is all about ‘maleness’ and becoming a man for a woman, what is truly at stake is, while related to the symbolic-imaginary dimension of maleness, something else entirely.
 What is, in fact, at stake in this narrative is a subjective nomination – You are my woman, I’m your man.

 At the beginning of Tetsuya’s narrative, Miyamoto is revealed as someone who struggles to speak from his subject, as someone who uses speech in a brute and evasive way – i.e. he uses speech in order to silence, as quickly as possible, the questions of the other – and refuses to abide to the unwritten expectations of the other, e.g. his parents.
 Where does this behaviour originate from and why does he feel the need to keep certain things unsaid?
-One a side-note, the presence of the unsaid is revealed by the snarky remarks Miyamoto makes to scare off his genuinely concerned (m)Other as well is by the crying that he tries to keep hidden from everyone.
+Yes, the unsaid.
+The presence of the unsaid is revealed by the snarky remarks Miyamoto makes to scare off his genuinely concerned (m)Other as well is by the crying that he tries to keep hidden from everyone.

-The aspect that Miyamoto wants to hide, the part of his subject that he does not want to bring into play is, in our view, nothing other than his past failure as subject and as man at the level of the imaginary ideal.
+The aspect that Miyamoto wants to hide, the part of his subject that he does not want to bring into play is, in our view, nothing other than his past failure as subject and as man at the level of his imaginary ideal.
 His empty speech, his silencing speech, and the rude image he clothes himself with to scare off those interested in his subject all serve the same purpose: to hide for himself as well as for the other the fact that he failed.

 The failure, as implied by the narrative, is related to a subjective act, a symbolic speech-act he was forced to make.
 When Yuij is bothering Yasuko, Yasuko forces him to perform a subjective speech-act – “I will protect Yasuko Nakano” and “You are my woman”.
-Yasuko brings, in other words, her lack or her vulnerability in play in such a way that it demands a phallic act (i.e. a display of power) as well as a subjective act of Miyamoto (i.e. the assumption of the role of protector ).
-While Miyamoto’s speech-act, of course, corresponds with a certain chivalrous ideal of maleness – i.e. saving a damsel in distress is noble, and is partially about the assertion of one’s maleness, this act, at its fundamental level, is all about establishing a lovers-relation in the symbolic.
+Yasuko brings, in other words, her lack or her vulnerability in play in such a way that it demands a phallic act (i.e. a display of power) as well as a subjective act of Miyamoto (i.e. the assumption of the role of protector).
+While Miyamoto’s speech-act, of course, corresponds with a certain chivalrous ideal of maleness – i.e. saving a damsel in distress is noble – and is partially about the assertion of one’s maleness, this act, at its fundamental level, is all about establishing a lovers-relation in the symbolic.

 What has nothing to do with asserting oneself as subject but everything with identifying with a certain ideal of maleness is Miyamoto’s drinking behaviour – i.e. the ease by which he can be persuaded to down his beer or a bottle of sake.
 Miyamoto drinking behaviour reveals how powerful a societal ideal can influence a subject that is marked by a subjective insecurity.
 Miyamoto clings to this ideal image of the other/Other to ‘prove’ his maleness for himself as well as for the other.
 But, as the subtle lightheartedness of these scenes underline, he does not prove his maleness at all; the only thing he proves with his enthusiasm to drink is that he, at any prize, wants to misrecognize the subjective insecurity that marks him as man.